 In Microsoft Azure portal, users can sometimes find the term Preview displayed next to many services.
 Most users get the impression that the service is available, but this is what Preview exactly means -

-The term Preview in the Azure portal, shown at the side of a service, doesn’t usually tell anything regarding the service.
+The term Preview in the Azure portal, shown at the side of service, doesn’t usually tell anything regarding the service.

 It just indicates that the experience is being transferred from the former Azure portal.

-It has been seen above that templates can be generated from resources, but Microsoft Azure portal also makes possible for users to see the deployment of resources in various resource groups.
+It has been seen above that templates can be generated from resources, but the Microsoft Azure portal also makes possible for users to see the deployment of resources in various resource groups.

 When in an Azure portal, users can see resource deployments in a resource group from the deployments item shown in the menu.